SammithSB/todo-list-fastapi/readme.md

 This is the start of a series of learning that I am trying to do using ChatGPT.
 Instead of asking ChatGPT to give me solutions to my problems, the idea is to ask it to give me problems that I can solve and learn.
 The first problem I asked it to give me was a backend assignment that involves me using FastAPI to build a todo list app.
 This is the implementation of the same, as this series goes on I will take up tougher problems too.
-It has even told me to host the app on glitch. so will be doing that.
+It has even told me to host the app on glitch, ended up hosting it on render. so will be doing that.

 ### Requirements
 - python3